Toshiyuki Someya

-Toshiyuki Someya (染谷 俊之, Someya Toshiyuki) is a Japanese actor and model.
+Toshiyuki Someya (染谷 俊之, Someya Toshiyuki) is a Japanese actor, voice actor and model.
 He debuted as an actor in 2008 and has starred in multiple theater and film projects including Musical: The Prince of Tennis 2nd Season, Stage: Touken Ranbu, Kokuchō no Himitsu, and Koisuru Futari.

 Someya debuted as a voice actor in 2016 through the Rainy Cocoa series, where he was initially credited as Chiharu Oikawa (及川 千晴, Oikawa Chiharu).
 Since then, he has notably been involved in Marginal #4, Hugtto!
 PreCure, School Babysitters, Renai Bakumatsu Kareshi, and Dimension High School.

 Career

 Someya debuted as an actor in 2008.